 After going through your branding process with your designer, hopefully it was an amazing experience for you and yay, it’s time to celebrate—you finally have the logo you’ve been dreaming of!

 But wait… then the designer hands off your files bursting with logos, how are you supposed to know which one to use when?
+Let’s review all of the logo submarks, variations and elements – what they are and how to use them.

 As a designer, I’m personally guilty of not always explaining which logo format to use when.
 I sometimes assume my brand style guide will speak for itself because hey, it just looks so darn pretty, isn’t that enough!
 Unfortunately, no. I’ll break it down for you and explain what the difference is between each logo type: main logo, logo variation, submark and logo elements—as well as common used for each.
 And, more importantly, WHY you need more than just one logo.